Frequently asked questions.

 How is the DMZ funded?

 The DMZ, as part of Toronto Metropolitan University, is a not-for-profit organization.
 We receive funding from Toronto Metropolitan University, government grants and corporate partnerships.
 The DMZ uses an equity-based model, meaning that the DMZ takes a 2.5% equity stake from startups in exchange for programming.
-For the Bootcamp, the DMZ takes equity in the form of options.
+For the Pre-Incubator, the DMZ takes equity in the form of options.
 For the Incubator, the DMZ takes equity in the form of common shares.
-Bootcamp graduates that enter the DMZ Incubator program do not provide any additional equity.
+Pre-Incubator graduates that enter the DMZ Incubator program do not provide any additional equity.
 Any returns on this equity go back to Toronto Metropolitan University, a charitable organization, to support future DMZ operations.

 What is DMZ Ventures and what is its relationship to the DMZ?